 (b) in a manner which, having regard to all of the circumstances, is dangerous to any person.

-(2) A person must not drive a vehicle in the public market without being the holder of a current valid driver’s licence, granted under the Road Traffic Act 1974, appropriate to the class of vehicle.
+(2) A person must not drive a vehicle in the public market without being the holder of a current valid driver’s licence, as defined in the Road Traffic (Authorisation to Drive) Act 2008 section 3(1), appropriate to the class of vehicle.

 (3) A person who contravenes sub-bylaw (1) or (2) commits an offence.